 |Loan-to-Value (LTV) Ratio||Up to 90% of property value|

 Home loan eligibility criteria vary from one lender to another.
 However, a common set of housing loan criteria is given below:

-- Any salaried or self-employed individual can apply for home loan
+- Any salaried or self-employed individual can apply for a home loan

-- All Indian Residents are eligible to avail home loan.
-Non-Resident Indian (NRIs) and Persons of Indian Origin (PIO) under certain home loan schemes are eligible to avail home loan
+- All Indian Residents are eligible to avail a home loan.
+Non-Resident Indian (NRIs) and Persons of Indian Origin (PIO) under certain home loan schemes are eligible to avail a home loan

-- Applicants with good credit score or CIBIL score have higher chance of getting home loan approval than the applicants with poor credit score
+- Applicants with a good credit score or CIBIL score have a higher chance of getting home loan approval than the applicants with poor credit score

 - The Fixed Obligation to Income Ratio (FOIR) is the proportion of the income and the existing fixed financial obligations such as credit card bills and loan EMIs.
 This ratio should be below 40-50% mark (after considering the proposed loan’s EMI and other on-going debt payments)

-- Age is also factored while assessing home loan application.
-The minimum age to apply for home loan is 18 years and the maximum age to apply for home loan is 70 years.
-Lenders prefer giving home loan (with tenure of up to 30 years) to younger loan applicants as they have more work life years compared to someone in their 40s or 50s
+- Age is also factored while assessing a home loan application.
+The minimum age to apply for a home loan is 18 years and the maximum age to apply for a home loan is 70 years.
+Lenders prefer giving home loan (with tenure of up to 30 years) to younger loan applicants as they have more work-life years compared to someone in their 40s or 50s

 - Regular income ensures timely loan payments.
-Therefore, an applicant with regular income also has higher chance of loan approval than an applicant with seasonal source of income
+Therefore, an applicant with regular income also has a higher chance of loan approval than an applicant with a seasonal source of income

-- Net monthly income should be equal or more than Rs.
-25,000 to be eligible for home loan
+- Net monthly income should be equal to or more than Rs.
+25,000 to be eligible for a home loan

 - For salaried professionals, about 40% of monthly gross income can be considered as monthly EMI against the loan

 - For self-employed individuals, profit earned determines the eligibility for the home loan